ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 in 10-year intervals or income in quintiles).
 Always keep in mind, though, what effect any recoding will have on the utility of the data.

+ADD: algos to determine suppressions
+Two different types of algorithms to determine suppressions: 1) to achieve set level of  k-anonymity
+2) values of certain key variable in records with a risk measure above set threshold

-The *sdcMicro* package includes two functions for local suppression: localSuppression() and localSupp().
-The function localSuppression() is most commonly used and allows the use of suppression on specified quasi-identifiers to achieve a certain level of :math:`k`-anonymity for these quasi-identifiers.
+This is the most commonly used and allows the use of suppression on specified quasi-identifiers to achieve a certain level of :math:`k`-anonymity for these quasi-identifiers.
 The algorithm used seeks to minimize the total number of suppressions while achieving the required :math:`k`-anonymity